Don’t get left behind. Know the moment a market moves significantly, by setting our unique price change alerts.

 Join thousands of traders who choose a mobile-first broker for trading the markets.

 Get $25,000 of virtual funds and prove your skills in real market conditions.

 Free guides to help you get started with trading and market analysis.

 Disclaimer: The trading guides provided do not contain and should not be considered to contain any personal investment advice or recommendations.
 It does not guarantee a better trading performance on your live trading account.
-You could lose substantially more than your initial investment when trading on a live account.
+You could lose all your initial investment when trading on a live account.

 The “Price Action” method of trading refers to the practice of buying and selling securities based on the fluctuations, or “action,” of their prices; typically the data of these price changes is represented in easily-readable candlestick or bar charts, which are the bread and butter of the price action trader.

 Traditionally, price action traders rely on a “naked” chart; they reject the inclusion of indicators with the conviction that, since all supplemental indicators are necessarily lagging interpretations of the basic data available on the price chart, the action of price is itself the most reliable and accurate indicator.
 The patterns of price movements reveal in real time the balance between the supply for sale and the buying demand of any given security or currency pair.
 Any price change implies a shift in the relationship between buyers and sellers; an increase in supply will push price down, whereas an increase in buying demand will send price higher.